reflex-frp/reflex-platform/reflex-frp.org/doc/advanced_topics.rst

    dependency of local package either through stack.yaml or in your nix config.

    .. todo:: More details on this
+             Is it good to provide a scaffolding for this

 ..
 Integration with Yesod, Servant, Snap, etc.
    Any other thing to mention here